Gravelly Shoal Light: History

-Getting there
+Viewing

 A good passing view of the light can be had while riding the ferry from Au Gres to Charity Island, which is 10 mi to the east in the middle of Saginaw Bay.
-Tours of Charity Island (and even dinner cruises) are available, which can include the privately owned, rebuilt Charity Island Light lightkeeper's house.
-They are available from Charity Island Transport, Inc. in Au Gres, Michigan on the mainland, south of Tawas.
+Tours of Charity Island are available, which include seeing the rebuilt Charity Island Light lightkeeper's house (currently an Airbnb) and seeing the native plants and birds on the western part of the island.
+More information about a tour to Charity Island can be found at CharityIsland.net.

-It is also possible to take a telephoto shot from shore.
+It is also possible to take a telephoto shot from the shore of mainland Arenac County.